Back to Floor Sanding

 The good news is that commonly the wood flooring imperfections such as scratches, dents, stains, discolouration, etc. affect the finish of the floor only and these hardly ever manage to penetrate through the finish and affect the condition and appearance of bare wood.
 However, once the finish starts experiencing wear and tear and gets distressed or damaged, this pretty much means that its protective power gets weaker and weaker with every day.
 Since the finish is what protects and preserves wood’s colour, texture and overall condition, you do not want a weakened protective power.

 This is when the floor sanding service comes in handy!
 Wood floor sanding is the process of removing the old finish from the surface of the floor and when needed – a thin layer of bare wood too, in case it is damaged and distressed.
-Do not worry, the lamella (top layer) of solid wood and engineered wood floors is usually thick enough to ‘survive’ up to 4-5 sanding treatments, so you won’t end up with broken wooden boards.
+Do not worry, the lamella (top layer) of solid wood and engineered wood floors is usually thick enough to "survive" up to 4-5 floor sanding treatments, so you won’t end up with broken wooden floorboards.

-Once the finish is removed, you will start noticing that the most, if not all of the imperfections are gone and you are left with the bare wood’s ‘blank canvas’.
-What happens next is the sealing/re-finishing process or the application of fresh new coats of a protective finishing product.
+Once the finish is removed, you will start noticing that most, if not all of the imperfections are gone and you are left with the bare wood’s "blank canvas".
+What happens next is the sealing/re-finishing process or the application of fresh new coats of a protective floor finishing product.
 There are a few kinds of floor finishes offered on the market you can choose from, so make sure to select the best one depending on your lifestyle and visual preferences.

 Reasons why floor sanding is beneficial

-If you are not convinced by now why sanding is beneficial and how much it can do for the improved appearance and condition of your floor, here are some of the most popular sanding’s benefits summarised:
+If you are not convinced by now why floor sanding is beneficial and how much it can do for the improved appearance and condition of your floor, here are some of the most popular sanding benefits summarised:

-By doing so, sanding ensures not only improved look for your floor (often as flawless as brand new) but also minimizes the risk of these imperfections growing bigger and getting more serious.
+By doing so, floor sanding ensures not only an improved look for your floor (often as flawless as brand new) but also minimises the risk of these imperfections growing bigger and getting more serious.
 This way sanding saves you all the energy, money, time and nerves that come with hardcore wood floor repairs and even changing your floor entirely.

-Sanding is an essential step before refinishing and opens the pores of the wood, so the sealing protective product penetrates the whole structure.
+Floor sanding is an essential step before refinishing and opening the pores of the wood, so the sealing protective product penetrates the whole structure.